Skip to main content

 Fully-loaded monthly cost of an MCP-connected AI workflow for a 5-person team:

-The Taskade Business + GitHub + Linear stack at $80/mo is the cheapest path to a workspace-first MCP setup with engineering integration.
-The Slack-centric stack at $251/mo is the most common but is also the most expensive because Slack does not natively replace workspace context — Zapier sync compensates.
+The Taskade Pro + GitHub + Linear stack at $50/mo (with Taskade billed annually; Pro is $20 on monthly billing) is the cheapest path to a workspace-first MCP setup with engineering integration.
+Pro includes 10 users, so a 5-person team fits without stepping up a tier.
+The Slack-centric stack at $251/mo is the most common but is also the most expensive because Slack does not natively replace workspace context, Zapier sync compensates.

 Practical Setup Guide